RobertsLab/project-cod-temperature/code/01_temp-size-analysis.md

 consistent size/length value over three measurement dates.
 Similarly, I’m assuming the the columns WWT_11212022, WWT_12272022, and WholeBodyWW_g are measurements of body weight (maybe whole body wet weight?) on the same three measurement dates.
+I believe the first measurement date is from tagging (before acclimitization to lab conditions), the second is date of transfer to temperature treatment tanks, and the third is sampling post-treatment.

 # 1 Data Munging